We’ve talked to so many runners that swear by their running watch.

 Benefits of a GPS Running Watch

-For people who are a little on the fence about splurging for one of these watches, let’s take a second to talk about the benefits of a GPS running watch.
-What good is a GPS running watch buying guide if we don’t tell you all the great parts of owning one of these watches?
+For people who are a little on the fence about splurging for one of these watches, let’s take a second to talk about the benefits of a GPS watch.
+What good is a GPS watch buying guide if we don’t tell you all the great parts of owning one of these watches?

 Get Some Accurate Figures

 If you take your stride and multiply it by how many steps you counted, you can get a rough idea of how far you went.
-Still, it doesn’t even come close to the accuracy that your GPS running watch is providing.
+Still, it doesn’t even come close to the accuracy that your GPS watch is providing.

 It’s not just your distance or pace, either.
 All the data that gets collected is more accurate than you might think.
 There’s some incredible technology and programming built into these watches, especially the advanced ones.